Kidult: Kidult fashion

 Kidults in South Korea and London Cutesters often wore cartoon character shirts like these.

 The precursor to kidult fashion (also known as kidcore) is Japanese "kawaii" street fashion of the 1970s–1990s.
 This street fashion was highly influenced by Japanese nostalgia of the era.
-Due to cultural differences, much of contemporary kidcore fashion looks different than kawaii.
+Due to cultural differences, much of contemporary kidcore fashion looks different from kawaii.
 However, the core desire to rebel against gender roles and reject social expectations is fundamentally unchanged in contemporary kidcore and its other predecessors.

-Mentions of kidult fashion in South Korea exist in the research as far back as 2002 though it's unclear how popular it was at the time.
+Mentions of kidult fashion in South Korea exist in the research as far back as 2002 though it is unclear how popular it was at the time.
 One paper from 2016 analyzes the kidult trend in Korean women's fashion in a time frame that spans between 2006 and 2015.
 Designers studied in this article were primarily based out of New York, France, and Italy, suggesting cultural exchange as an influence on this trend.
-Mid-2000s and 2010s, South Korean kidult fashion focused heavily on famous logos and cartoons, as well as toys.
+Mid-2000s and 2010s South Korean kidult fashion focused heavily on famous logos and cartoons, as well as toys.
 By 2016, K-pop celebrities like Exo were wearing cartoon-oriented graphic tees.

 Kidult jewelry was often inspired by simplistic costume jewelry worn in childhood, such as this rainbow beaded necklace.

 Other mid-2010s adopters of this trend were those from the nu-rave subculture in London.
 People involved in this subculture wore slogan tees, cut-off shorts, hair scrunchies, skinny jeans and hoodies.
 Clothing that contained cartoon characters were common.
 These outfits were typically worn during kidult activities, such as dance parties with floors filled with inflatable toys and breakfast cereal cafés.

 In the late 2010s, kidult fashion saw a shift from cartoon tee shirts and casual wear to a more holistic embrace of youthful femininity, particularly based out of candy, feminine toys like Polly Pockets, and 1990s/early 2000s nostalgia.

 Accessories like friendship bracelets, beaded jewelry, hair clips, and childlike purses were part of the trend.
 Celebrity men like Ryan Reynolds, Harry Styles, Bad Bunny, and Frank Ocean were seen wearing beaded kidult jewelry in the 2020s.
 E-girls and e-boys were also known to embrace youthful fashions at this time, but their sense of style was more influenced by scene and emo subcultures of the 2000s, 1990s grunge, cosplay, anime, K-pop and Japanese street fashion.

 One of the more recent examples of kidult fashion is the Sylvie-Bag by Gucci made out of Lego by the Chinese artist Andy Hung.